Arkans428/SIM7600G-H-Voice-Call-Dialer/README.md

 # SIM7600G-H Modem Tool

 This project contains C# classes designed to manage audio streaming and serial communication with the SIMCOM SIM7600G-H modem.
+This is more Proof-of-concept than a robust commercial program.

 ## Overview

 **`SerialAudioPhone`**: Manages serial communication with the SIMCOM SIM7600G-H modem, handling AT commands and audio streaming for phone calls.
-It now also includes the ability to send DTMF tones during a call and platform-specific support for both Windows and Linux.
+It now also includes the ability to send DTMF tones during a call.

 ## Key Features